awslabs/amazon-asdi/code-green/workshop/sections/section-3-apigw-lambda.md

         # number of retries
         RETRY_COUNT = 15

-        ## override defaults with Environment variables if available
+        # set additional defaults or override with environment variables if present
         if ’GLUE_DATABASE’ in os.environ:
             athenaDatabase = os.environ[’GLUE_DATABASE’]